jamashita/anden/README.md

 ## Errors\<E extends Error\>

-This Error can hold multiple `Error`s at once, also extends `RuntimeError`.
+This error class can hold multiple `Error` instances at once and extends the `RuntimeError`.

 ```ts
 throw new Errors(new Error(), new Error(), new Error());